 - At least 20 minutes before the dough is ready, heat oven to 475 degrees.
 Put to a 8 quart heavy covered pot or dutch oven (cast iron, enamel, Pyrex or ceramic) in the oven as it heats.

 - When the dough is ready, carefully remove the pot from the oven and lift off the lid.
 Slide your hand under the towel and turn the dough over into the pot, seam side up.
 The dough will lose its shape in the process and that’s OK.
 Give the pan a firm shake or two to help distribute the dough evenly.
 Don’t worry if it’s not perfect, it will even out as it bakes.

 - Cover and bake for 30 minutes.
-Remove the lid and bake another 15 to 20 minutes, until the loaf is beautifully browned.
+Remove the lid and bake another 15 to 20 minutes, until the loaf is beautifully brown.
 Remove the bread from the pot and let cool on a rack for one hour before slicing (if you can. 😉 )

 Just follow the recipe to blend the ingredients together.

 Let it do its thing for several hours in a covered bowl.
 One of my favorite kitchen tools next to my own handmade bowl covers are these Abeego food wraps.
 Made of cotton cloth, beeswax and hemp oil…they smell oh so good and don’t create waste for the landfill.
 I’ve had my set going on 8 years now and still going strong.
-You can find yourself a set HERE.

 Remove the bread from its cozy spot and let it rest for a bit. (see instructions)